 Getting around Pakistan

 The Karakoram Highway, from Islamabad to Kashgar in China, is a popular and demanding bike journey for the fit and adventurous.
-While cycling is not recommended in and around the cities, further afield in areas such as the Potwar Plateau, between Islamabad and Peshawar, is safer.
+While cycling is not recommended in and around the cities, further afield in areas such as the Potwar Plateau, between Islamabad and Peshawar, cycling is much safer.

-Pakistan Railways (tel: (42) 920 1642; www.pakrail.com) operates the extensive rail network, much of which is a legacy of British rule.
+Pakistan Railways (tel: +92 117) operates the extensive rail network, much of which is a legacy of British rule.
 The main line, from Karachi to Lahore, Rawalpindi and Peshawar, has several daytime and overnight trains.
 Most other routes have several daily trains.
 Even first-class compartments can be hot and crowded.
 Travel in air-conditioned coaches is advised, as are reservations on long-distance journeys and overnight service.

 Children under three years of age travel free.
 Children aged three to 11 years pay half fare.
 Concessions are available for tourists (on presentation of a certificate issued by the Pakistan Tourism Development Corporation), excluding Indian nationals travelling by rail.
 A discount of 25% is offered to individuals and groups, and 50% for students.
 Details are available from railway offices in Pakistan.

 Karachi to Lahore is approximately 20 hours; to Rawalpindi is 28 hours and to Peshawar is 32 hours; Lahore to Rawalpindi is 5 hours.
 Trains can be a good way to travel along Pakistan’s vast distances, but they get very booked up and busy.
 This can be a particular problem for travellers boarding at intermediate points.
 Long-haul trains are often subject to delay.